Friday, December 23, 2011

 23.12.11.
 People safely out of Bealey Ave flats, during the first hour of the quake swarm, soon after the M5.8 & M5.3 quakes

-Trekked along Bealey Ave to Jake's flat.
-People stood outside businesses & abodes, safer during quakes.
-We spoke to a smiley, SA couple, recent immigrants, we'd never met till then.
-Strange.
-Smiley, Indian immigrant couple stood by too.
+We trekked along Bealey Ave to Jake's flat.
+People stood outside businesses & abodes, as it was safer during quakes.
+We spoke to a smiley, South African couple, recent immigrants, we'd never met till then.
+A smiley Indian immigrant couple stood by too.

 23.12.11.
 Geraldine St info sign, Xmas quake swarm afternoon

-Geraldine St: Young couple sat on the grass verge, baby in pram, waiting out quakes.
-Blonde, walking her dog, wandered past waving her cell phone, muttering, "I need a new battery."
+Geraldine St: A young couple sat on the grass verge, their baby in a pram, waiting out quakes.
+Walking her dog, a blonde wandered past waving her cell phone & muttering, "I need a new battery."

 23.12.11.
 Young family on pavement, safely outside their Geraldine St home, during the first hour of the quake swarm, soon after the M5.8 & M5.3 quakes

-Jake & girlfriend OK.
-2.14pm.
-At their flat, another quake hit, M4.2.
+2.14pm Jake & girlfriend were OK.
+At their apartment, another quake hit, M4.2.
 (GeoNet).
-Flat shook.
-Strong jasmine scent, bright sunlight.
-Picked two jasmine flowers off their garden vine, gave one each to Leah & Jake's girlfriend.
-Jasmine & Fri 23.12.11 Xmas Quake Swarm, never forgotten.
+The apartment shook!
+I picked two jasmine flowers off their garden vine & gave one each to Leah & Jake's girlfriend.
+Jasmine & Xmas Quake Swarm were never forgotten!

-Over the next half hour, 2 more quakes: M4.8 & M4.4.
-The M4 quakes didn't bother us much, we'd experienced many over the last 15 months.
-M5-6+ quakes were dangerous, threatening.
+Over the next half hour, two more quakes: M4.8 & M4.4.
+The M4 quakes didn't bother us much, as we'd experienced many over the last 15 months.
+M5-M6+ quakes were dangerous.
 We were good at guesstimating quake magnitudes: M4 no sweat, no evasions needed.
-M5-6+ get the hell out!
-Gentle rumbling underfoot, pot plant leaves trembling, hung keys or computer monitor shaking, meant no problem M4s.
-Loud rumbling, violent shaking or jolting underfoot meant M5-6s.
+M5-M6+ get the hell out!
+A gentle rumbling underfoot, pot plant leaves trembling, hung keys or computer monitor shaking, meant no problem, just M4s.
+Loud rumbling, or violent shaking or jolting underfoot meant M5-M6s.

 23.12.11.
 Geraldine St flat, 2.14pm, M4.2 quake, during the quake swarm

 Leah & I walked along Bealey Ave to London St to check Leah's school.
-Brown quakemire, Barbadoes St cnr.
-Perth St: Quake spalled concrete curb lay by a drain's iron grille.
+We saw brown quakemire on Barbadoes St corner.
+Perth St: Spalling from a concrete-curb lay by a drain's iron-grille.

 23.12.11.
 Liquefaction mud oozing across pavement, Bealey Ave / Barbadoes St, during the first hour of the Xmas quake swarm